gwankyun/CMake/Help/manual/cmake-toolchains.7.rst

 .. _`Cross Compiling for Android with NVIDIA Nsight Tegra Visual Studio Edition`:

-Cross Compiling for Android with NVIDIA Nsight Tegra Visual Studio Edition
+使用NVIDIA Nsight Tegra Visual Studio版本交叉编译Android
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 A toolchain file to configure one of the :ref:`Visual Studio Generators`